-Your baby is able to sleep 10-11 hours straight at night, but most babies don’t.
-In fact, when people say their baby is “sleeping through the night” this could mean they are sleeping 5-8 hours at a time which is a milestone itself!
+Your baby can sleep 10-11 hours straight at night, but most babies don’t.
+In fact, when people say their baby is “sleeping through the night,” this could mean they are sleeping 5-8 hours at a time, which is a milestone itself!

 From month six to month eight:

 If you haven’t already, it is advised that you cut out the mid-night feeds.
 Remember that a routine is key, and car/stroller naps are only disaster naps.
 They are usually interrupted and outside of your routine.
 Your baby should still be sleeping 14-15 hours a day, but many babies cut back to two naps during this time.